Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Usenet

+((Intro))
+**Usenet** is a decentralized network, one of the oldest computer network communications systems still in widespread use.
+It was developed in 1980 and is organized into categories known as newsgroups, which cover a vast range of topics.
+Usenet is used primarily for discussions and for sharing content like media files and software.
+Here's an overview of the main aspects of Usenet:

+- **Newsgroups:** These are discussion groups that are similar to forums.
+Each newsgroup is dedicated to a specific topic, and there are thousands of newsgroups covering a variety of interests.
+- **Binary Files:** Usenet is also used for distributing large binary files, split into multiple parts.
+It is a popular method for downloading large files quickly and efficiently due to its high-speed data transfer capabilities.
+- **Privacy and Security:** While Usenet itself offers minimal privacy, users can increase their security through the use of VPNs and SSL connections.
+This helps in protecting one's download activities from prying eyes.
+- **Access and Providers:** Access to Usenet requires a subscription with a Usenet provider.
+These providers often offer additional features such as built-in search engines and file previews.

+Usenet's structure and speed have made it a valuable resource for both discussion and file distribution, catering to users seeking an alternative to more traditional P2P file-sharing methods.
+((Intro))

 - [Usenet](https://en.wikipedia.org/wiki/Usenet) Usenet is a worldwide distributed discussion system available on computers.
 - [Usenet newsgroup](https://en.wikipedia.org/wiki/Usenet_newsgroup) A Usenet newsgroup is a repository usually within the Usenet system, for messages posted from many users in different locations using the Internet.
 - [/r/Usenet](https://www.reddit.com/r/Usenet) !star2! a thriving community dedicated to helping users old and new understand and use Usenet.